craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.6 =
+* New: Added "Registrations" Gutenberg block for adding the form to a post, page, or single event.
+* Tweaks: Added tweaks to the instructions for the "Form Location" setting found on the "Form" tab.
+* Fix: Better compatibility with WordPress Multisite.

 = 2.5 =
 * IMPORTANT: Major changes to the form HTML templates and some CSS styling.
 If you have customizations they may be affected.
 * New: Setting to limit event registration to logged-in users.